Designed for standards-aligned use

 We treat safety and policy fit as core features, not afterthoughts. bubble is designed to be classroom-friendly from day one.

-Educators don’t need to be drone pilots or coders before they start. bubble’s training stack meets them where they are and grows confidence quickly.
+Educators don’t need to be drone pilots or coders before they start. bubble’s training stack meets them where they are and builds practical confidence step by step.

 A rapid introduction to the bubble kit and ecosystem.
 Teachers leave knowing how to unbox, build a basic configuration, and run simple missions safely.